 Benefit 5: NoFap depression improved my self-discipline

 One thing that makes quitting PMO a challenge is NoFap depression.

 One week after quitting, I experienced PMO withdrawal symptoms:

 - Lack of motivation to do anything

 - Intense mood swings between euphoria and depression or tiredness and hyperactivity

 Not everyone has these symptoms but they are common nonetheless.

 It’s your brain fighting for high dopamine levels it got used to.

-Because you used to provide a lot of dopamine, your brain got lazy and reduced the amount of dopamine receptors.
+Because you lavished your brain with tons of dopamine, it got lazy and reduced the number of dopamine receptors.